TeamDrive Hosting Service Administration¶

 For additional scaling, we recommend to add an object store which will scale unlimited.
 We offer additional tools for moving local data to the object store.
 An extended apache module will redirect client requests to the data that was moved to the object store.
 The clients could read the data directly from the object store, if it supports the HTTP protocol.

 In the settings you can set up configurations, such as the IP address of the external server needed for the XML invocations referred to into access the account on the Hosting Service and automatically upgrade the storage space, if needed (after payment is received).
 Only requests from this IP are then accepted.
 The value in “UpgradeServerIP” is delivered empty so that no safety check is done.

-Use HTTPS for publish files¶
+Using HTTPS for publishing files¶